Chrischuck/coding-challenge/README.md

 The front end is built on React, Redux, React Router 4, and Redux Thunk.
 Routes and (some of the) reducers are loaded asyncronously.
 Testing is done with Jest and Enzyme.

-### Front End
+### Back End

-The front end is built on React, Redux, React Router 4, and Redux Thunk.
-Routes and (some of the) reducers are loaded asyncronously.
-Testing is done with Jest and Enzyme.
+The backend is a simple REST server built on express.
+It uses node mysql to connect to the database and it makes its connections from a pool to lower the overhead of constantly reconnecting to the database.

 ### Database

 The database is mysql.
-There are 4 tables: admins, orders, sizes, and toppigns
+There are 4 tables: admins, orders, sizes, and toppings.
+These tables don't have UUIDs for the content for simplicity.
+In the sizes and toppings table use the "value" column for a unique key.
+This value key is simply the name of the row capitalized and with spaces turned into "_" For example: "Bell Peppers" becomes "BELL_PEPPERS"

+The admins table is the list of people who can access the dashboard.
+Each row consists of two columns, username(VARCHAR(20)) and password(VARCHAR(20)).
+It is initially populated with 1 admin with the username: "user" and password: "hunter2"

+The orders table is where orders are saved.
+Each row consists of two columns, size(VARCHAR(20)) and toppings(JSON).

+The sizes table is where the pizza sizes are saved.
+Each row consists of three columns, name(VARCHAR(20)), value(VARCHAR(20)), price(DECIMAL(13,2)).
+It is initiall populated with 3 sizes: Small, Medium, and Large.

+The toppings table is where the pizza sizes are saved.
+Each row consists of three columns, name(VARCHAR(20)), value(VARCHAR(20)), price(DECIMAL(13,2)).
+It is initiall populated with 4 sizes: Cheese, Mushrooms, Pepperoni, Bell Peppers.